Android518-2017/git-lab-1/Labtext1.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-review the changes before saving them, git knows that it doesn't match
+Look at the changes before saving them; git detects that it doesn't match
 what is in the first commit

 ``` {.bash}